 If you’ve been the victim of a car accident, you deserve compensation from the person responsible.
-Whether you need to have your car repaired, compensation for the time you had to take off work, or coverage for injuries, the responsible driver and their insurance company has to pay.
+Whether you need to have your car repaired, compensation for the time you had to take off work, or coverage for injuries, the responsible driver and their insurance company must pay.
 Hire a car accident lawyer in San Diego that you can trust.

-If you are having trouble getting compensation or you think it may be less than you deserve, its time to get help.
+If you are having trouble getting compensation or you think it may be less than you deserve, it’s time to get help.
 Contact us today to see how we can help you after a fender bender or other car accident.

-Our san diego Location
+Our San Diego Location

 San Diego Personal Injury Lawyer | Mova Law Group

 3262 Rosecrans St, San Diego, CA 92110

 San Diego Personal Injury Lawyer Mova Law Group